 📖 Educations

-• 2024.07 - now, PhD in Electrical, Electronics, Communications Engineering (EE), Data Science and Smart Networking, National Taiwan University
+• 2022.07 - now, PhD in Electrical, Electronics, Communications Engineering (EE), Data Science and Smart Networking, National Taiwan University (transferred from M.S. program in 2024.09)

 • 2018.09 - 2022.06, Bachelor in Department of Computer Science and Information Engineering (CSIE), National Taiwan University